Deplar Farm

 The Lake House

-Our experience manager had reserved Lake House for the day so that not only could we fish, but then afterward, cook what we catch and hang out in the geothermal springs.
-Again, it is stocked with a full bar, more munchies, and an already-prepared multi-course meal to add to our catch.
+Our experience manager had reserved Lake House for the day so that not only could we fish but then, afterward, cook what we caught and hang out in the geothermal springs.
+Again, it has a full bar, more munchies, and an already-prepared multi-course meal to add to our catch.

 Deplar Exterior